ionStici/frontend/mds/html/forms-best-practices.md

 - **Short labels** are easier to scan, reduce visual clutter, and help users to understand what data is needed faster.

-- Don’t Use The Placeholder Attribute, use lavels instead.
+- Don’t Use The Placeholder Attribute, use labels instead.

 - Position the label above the form control.